bmaupin/civ-be-linux-fixes/docs/notes/mesa-crash-research.md

    https://gitlab.freedesktop.org/mesa/mesa

    ⚠️ This was a huge pain because the `git clone` kept timing out.
-I had to do something like this:
+I tried a bunch of stuff but in the end this is what worked (as per https://stackoverflow.com/a/57082400/399105):

    ```
-   git clone --branch 24.0 --depth 1000 https://gitlab.freedesktop.org/mesa/mesa.git
-   cd mesa
-   git fetch --depth 1
-   git fetch --depth 1000
-   # and so on
-   git fetch origin refs/tags/mesa-23.3.3:refs/tags/mesa-23.3.3
+   Host gitlab.freedesktop.org
+        IPQoS=throughput
    ```

-1. Check out the tag, e.g. `mesa-23.3.3`
 1. Install dependencies, e.g.

    ```